iotaledger/documentation-platform/docs/iri/0.1/how-to-guides/interact-with-the-iri.md

         }
     });
     ```
-    In the console, you should see data output that looks like this following:
+    The output should display something like the following:
-    ```bash
+    ```shell
     {
     "appName": "IRI Testnet",
     "appVersion": "1.5.6-RELEASE",